theodi/synthetic-data-tutorial/README.md

-# Synthetic Data for Reducing Risk of Re-identification in Open Data Tutorial
+# Anonymisation with Synthetic Data Tutorial

 ## Some questions